 |THEATER 465||Advanced Construction Techniques (Autocad)||

-NOTE: This course is approved as an IT MInor elective ONLY when it is focused on AutoCAD and stage design.
+NOTE: This course is approved as an IT MInor elective ONLY when it is focused on AutoCAD and stage design; approval at the discretion of the IT Program Advisor, advising appointment recommended.